cdfoundation/toc/PRINCIPLES.md

 **Fairness**: A community that seeks to avoid undue influence, bad behaviours, and/or “pay-to-play” decision-making.

 ## Greater Whole
 The whole should be greater than the sum of all parts.
 A successful CDF should provide be a single place to look for best practices, guidance and documentation as well as tooling and projects.
-Customers looking to improve their delivery practices should have to look no further than the resources provided by the CDF, regardless of their software stack, platform or industry.
+Practitioners looking to improve their delivery practices should have to look no further than the resources provided by the CDF, regardless of their software stack, platform or industry.

 **Benefits**: The CDF should not be a "grab-bag" of projects, and projects do not need to be hosted in the CDF to interoperate with projects that are in the CDF.
 Projects in the CDF should either provide a unique benefit to the CDF or uniquely benefit from being in it.